Unboxed-Software/solana-course/content/rust-macros.md

 }
 ```

-Inside the proc macro, the `parse_macro_input!` macro is used to parse the input `TokenStream` into an abstract syntax tree (AST), specifically into a `LitStr` that represents a string literal in Rust.
+Inside the proc macro, the code uses the `parse_macro_input!` macro from the `syn` crate to parse the input `TokenStream` into an abstract syntax tree (AST).
+Specifically, this example parses it as an instance of `LitStr` that represents a string literal in Rust.
 The `eprintln!` macro is then used to print the `LitStr` AST for debugging purposes.

 ```rust
 LitStr {